 Vision for Birmingham Hill Preserve

-Brandywine Conservancy planners are working to prepare a Master Plan to determine the long-range use and management of Birmingham Hill Preserve.
-The following vision statement will provide a framework for the Master Plan.
+Brandywine Conservancy planners completed a Master Plan in 2020 that envisions the long-range use and management of Birmingham Hill Preserve.
+The following vision statement provided a framework for the Master Plan.

 Birmingham Hill Preserve will be a historic preserve owned and managed by the Brandywine Conservancy and will be open to the public.
 The Preserve will reflect the landscape as it may have been during 1777.
 It will honor the history of the Battle of Brandywine through low impact education and interpretation.
 The Preserve is expected to attract historic preservation specialists, researchers, academics, and historians from across the country.
 The Brandywine Conservancy anticipates working in close collaboration with local, state and federal government agencies, non-profit organizations, museums and other qualified partners in offering interpretive and educational programs featuring the Preserve, while minimizing resource damaging construction.
 The Birmingham Hill Preserve will be a key location in the interpretation of historic sites, landscapes, and people relevant to the Battle of Brandywine.